awais-amjed/encrypted-chat/README.md

 ## Usage

-Open your app and set your parameters by clicking the settings icon on the login screen - Enjoy free and private encrypted chat
+Download the apk, install and Open your app - Set your setup information by clicking the settings icon on the login screen - Enjoy free and private encrypted chat

 ## Future Improvements